FlyingKiwiBird/EsiPysi/readme.md

 esi = EsiPysi("https://esi.tech.ccp.is/_latest/swagger.json?datasource=tranquility", user_agent="Your User Agent Here")
 ```

-Now from that object you can create operations, for more info on avaliable operations see [CCP's documentation](https://esi.tech.ccp.is/latest/)
+Now from that object you can create operations, pass the operation ID to the get_operation function

 ```python
 op = esi.get_operation("get_search")